Supreme Court of the United States: Composition and selection

+Composition of the Supreme Court may have flipped if popular vote winners had successful nominations to the court.

 The electoral college (which elects the President who nominates the justices) and the U.S. Senate which confirms the justices, have selection biases that favor rural states that tend to vote Republican, resulting in a conservative Supreme Court.
 Ziblatt and Levitsky estimate that 3 or 4 of the seats held by conservative justices on the court would be held by justices appointed by a Democratic president if the Presidency and Senate were selected directly by the popular vote.
 The three Trump appointees to the court were all nominated by a president who finished second in the popular vote and confirmed by Senators representing a minority of Americans.
 In addition, Clarence Thomas' confirmation in 1991 and Merrick Garland's blocked confirmation in 2016 were both decided by senators representing a minority of Americans.
 Greg Price also critiqued the Court as minority rule.

-Moreover, the Federalist Society acted as a filter for judicial nominations during the Trump administration, ensuring the latest conservative justices lean even further to the right.
+The Federalist Society acted as a filter for judicial nominations during the first Trump administration, ensuring the latest conservative justices lean even further to the right.
 86% of judges Trump appointed to circuit courts and the Supreme Court were Federalist Society members.
 David Litt critiques it as "an attempt to impose rigid ideological dogma on a profession once known for intellectual freedom."
 Kate Aronoff criticizes the donations from special interests like fossil fuel companies and other dark money groups to the Federalist Society and related organizations seeking to influence lawyers and Supreme Court Justices.

 The 2016 stonewalling of Merrick Garland's confirmation and subsequent filling with Neil Gorsuch has been critiqued as a 'stolen seat' citing precedent from the 20th century of confirmations during election years, while proponents cited three blocked nominations between 1844 and 1866.
 In recent years, Democrats have accused Republican leaders such as Mitch McConnell of hypocrisy, as they were instrumental in blocking the nomination of Garland, but then quickly confirmed Amy Coney Barrett's nomination even though both vacancies occurred close to an election.